AASHISHAG/open_university_learning_analytics/README.md

 ```

 + <a href="https://d3js.org/">D3.js</a>
-  We are using D3 library to Visualise the Decision Tree using <a href="https://observablehq.com/@d3/tidy-tree">Tidy Tree</a>, we are Visualising the decision tree to show to student path for the predicted result.
+  We are using D3 library to Visualise the Decision Tree using <a href="https://observablehq.com/@d3/tidy-tree">Tidy Tree</a>, we are visualising the decision tree to show student path for the predicted result.

 <a name="headers5"/>

 # To deploy the project

-First you need to install below requirements on your Operating System:
+First you need to install below requirements:
 + <a href="https://www.jetbrains.com/pycharm/">Download PyCharm(Community Edition)</a> or your preferred IDE.
 + <a href="https://www.python.org/downloads/">Download latest version of Python</a>